 Likewise, if a witness of fact gives their opinion on a scientific matter without proving themselves an expert, an attorney may object and have that opinion stricken from the stenographer's report.

 When an attorney has finished their initial questioning, the opposing attorney has a chance to “cross-examine.”
 In this, the attorney will ask questions that highlight the weaknesses of the evidence and the scientific processes.
 They will point out errors in methodology and attempt to debunk “voodoo science.”

 Attorneys spend years learning how to address an expert witness and break down the evidence in a way that is simple to understand.
 That's why it's always a good idea for anyone facing charges to speak to an experienced criminal defense attorney, especially if there's forensic evidence involved.

-If you’d like an experienced Baton Rouge criminal defense attorney from The Ambeau Law Firm to evaluate your case, please send us an email or call (225) 230-1181.
+If you'd like an experienced Baton Rouge criminal defense attorney from The Ambeau Law Firm to evaluate your case, call (225) 330-7009 for a free consultation.